 Artistic Director Louis A. Kosma has been conducting with the Youth Orchestras of Essex County since 1993.
 A graduate of Temple University, Mr. Kosma is most well-known as a double-bassist who performed with the Metropolitan Opera Orchestra from 1978-2014.
 He has also performed with the New York Philharmonic, the Mostly Mozart Festival, Tanglewood Music Festival, Chautauqua Symphony, and has served as principal bassist or acting principal bassist with the American Ballet Theater orchestra, New Jersey Symphony Orchestra, and the Northeastern Pennsylvania Philharmonic.

 As a conductor and educator, Mr. Kosma has taught music at Holy Family Academy (Bayonne) and in Belleville Public Schools, and is formerly the Artistic Director of Stokes Forest Music Camp (Montclair State University).
 He has conducted the NJSMA and NJMEA regional and all-state orchestras on several occasions.
 He has served on the faculties of Columbia University, SUNY Purchase, Kean University, Temple University, and the Jenkintown Music School.
-He is currently the Orchestra Director at New Jersey City University, and is the Musical Director and Principal Conductor of Vermont Philharmonic.
+He is formerly the director of the orchestra at New Jersey City University and currently the Musical Director and Principal Conductor of Vermont Philharmonic.
 Mr. Kosma is the 2014 recipient of the NJMEA’s Distinguished Leadership and Service Award.

 Lou Kosma, Artistic Director